RobertB618/tic-tac-toe/README.md

 - Responsive and visually appealing UI.

 ## Live Demo
-The hosted version of this application can be accessed through **GitHub Pages**:
+The hosted version of this application can be accessed through **Vercel**:
 [Play Tic-Tac-Toe Live](https://tic-tac-toe-beta-kohl-69.vercel.app/)

 ## Getting Started